-Customization– Customization could be great but highly costly.
-Please be aware that the more items built from scratch, the more the cost.
+Customization– Customization could be great but is costly.
+Please be aware that the more items are built from scratch, the higher the cost.

-Integration to 3rd Party Tools: Choose a manufacturer that provides their own data acquisition system.
-Third part tools can cost money and time to integrate.
+Integration to 3rd Party Tools: Choose a manufacturer that provides its data acquisition system.
+The third part, tools can cost money and time to integrate.

-Is the repair policy sound, affordable and useful.
+Is the repair policy sound, affordable and valuable?
 Machines will break down – maintenance is typically 10% of the initial purchase.
-Buyer should check if the manufacturer offers a comprehensive policy like the NeverDown(TM) policies.
+The buyer should check if the manufacturer offers a comprehensive policy like the NeverDown(TM) guidelines.

-It does not hurt if the company that you are dealing-with is at least two decades in existence with continuous testimonials.
+It does not hurt if the company you are dealing with has at least two decades in existence with continuous testimonials.

-Did the manufacturer or seller provide the quote in a timely manner.
+Did the manufacturer or seller provide the quote promptly?
 If not, it could be a symptom of downstream delays.
-There are exceptions but buyer beware.
+There are exceptions, but buyer beware.

 Some Benefits Of Going Green and even Blue In Manufacturing?

-Attracting buyers and as away to do more business is a benefit of sustainability.
+Attracting buyers as a way to do more business is a benefit of sustainability.
 How can MHI help?
 MHI technologies offer the potential to: